-- The application must be submitted by an eligible type of applicant. - The application must request funding within programmatic funding constraints (if applicable). - The application must be responsive to the scope of the solicitation. - The application must include all items designated as "critical elements." - The application, if submitted by an applicant that is a DOJ High Risk Grantee11, or is designated "high risk" by a federal grant-making agency outside of DOJ, must not have been determined by the Director/Administrator to pose a substantial risk of program implementation failure, based on 1) the applicant's lack of sufficient progress in addressing required corrective actions necessary for removal of the DOJ High Risk Grantee (or non-DOJ high risk) designation, 2) the nature and severity of the issues leading to or accompanying the DOJ High Risk Grantee (or non-DOJ high risk) designation, and/or 3) the applicant's expected ability to manage grant funds and achieve grant goals and objectives. - The applicant must not be identified in SAM as excluded from receiving federal awards.
+- The application must be submitted by an eligible type of applicant. - The application must request funding within programmatic funding constraints (if applicable). - The application must be responsive to the scope of the solicitation. - The application must include all items designated as "critical elements." - The application, if submitted by an applicant that is a DOJ High Risk Grantee, or is designated "high risk" by a federal grant-making agency outside of DOJ, must not have been determined by the Director/Administrator to pose a substantial risk of program implementation failure, based on 1) the applicant's lack of sufficient progress in addressing required corrective actions necessary for removal of the DOJ High Risk Grantee (or non-DOJ high risk) designation, 2) the nature and severity of the issues leading to or accompanying the DOJ High Risk Grantee (or non-DOJ high risk) designation, and/or 3) the applicant's expected ability to manage grant funds and achieve grant goals and objectives.